david-redmond/posts-service/README.md

-# user-service
+# post-service

 ## Description
-A service that can be used to create, edit, get and delete users data.
+A service that can be used to create, edit, get and delete posts data.

 ## Dependencies
 It needs to connect to a mongoDB.
 This can be specified using the "MONGODB_URI" env var.
-It also needs a PORT env variable - defaults to :8010
+It also needs a PORT env variable - defaults to :8011

 ## Endpoints
 It needs 3 endpoints